-As a single mom, you’ve got a lot on your plate.
-Not only are you responsible for maintaining employment and balancing your budget even when things are tight, you’re also tasked with the monumental job of parenting.
+As a single mom, not only are you responsible for maintaining employment and balancing your budget even when things are tight, but you’re also tasked with the monumental job of parenting.
 It’s often tough for two parents to manage, and it’s even harder to be a solo act.
 How to balance it all?
 Read on for 10 tips on how to be successful as a single mother.

 Create a Support Network for Yourself

 You need time to yourself, and as you probably know, it’s essential to spend time with other adults.
 Partnered parents typically have an easy time cultivating friendships with other couples who have kids in the same age range; it’s often harder for singles.
 Don’t be shy about mixing and mingling with other moms – even if your children don’t share interests.

 It can be tough to stay positive, but you and your child will benefit when you do.
 Reminders of your old life can be painful, and they can prevent you from focusing on the great things that are happening now.
 Consider selling wedding and engagement jewelry, donate or discard items of lesser value, and you’ll find that it’s easier to keep your eyes on the road ahead.